-My rig at home is a Flex Radio Systems 6600, which in combination with SmartSDR software produces a nice spectrum display.
-I started thinking (which is dangerous, especially when I start talking to myself), "Ben, you should just drag the Flex along, hook up an antenna, and voila!
-You have your measurement device."
-I got queasy thinking about all the horrible things that could happen to the rig while riding around the countryside, so I quickly nixed that idea.
+At the home QTH I use a Flex Radio Systems 6600, which in combination with SmartSDR software produces a nice spectrum display.
+I started thinking, I also have a Chinesium spectrum analyzer, which still cost big bucks.
+"Ben, you should just drag the either the Flex or the Siglent along, hook up an antenna, and voila!
+You have your highly visual measurement device."
+I got queasy thinking about all the horrible things that could happen to the equipment while riding around the countryside, so I quickly nixed that idea.